-25 Although SPH expects that most of the SPH Companies will be held long-term as operating businesses, SPH recognizes that, from time to time, it may be necessary or appropriate to divest a line of business which is non-performing or inconsistent with SPH's objectives as a diversified holding company.
+- Although SPH expects that most of the SPH Companies will be held long-term as operating businesses, SPH recognizes that, from time to time, it may be necessary or appropriate to divest a line of business which is non-performing, inconsistent with SPH's objectives as a diversified holding company or which requires significant management time or capital to make the company profitable.
 Nevertheless, SPH does not expect to acquire companies in order to profit from the subsequent sale of those companies' securities.
-Thus, SPH is not and will not be a "special situations investment company" which would be unable to rely on Rule 3a-1.
+As such, SPH is not and will not be a "special situations investment company" which would be unable to rely on Rule 3a-1.
 Rule 3a-1(b).
-See 3a-1 Proposing Release, supra note 5, at 8 (citing Frobisher Limited, 27 SEC 944, at 950 (1948) and Bankers Securities Corporation, 15 SEC 695 (1944), aff'd, 146 F.2d 88 (3d Cir.
+See 3a-1 Proposing Release, < /font>supra note 4, at 8 (citing Frobisher Limited, 27 SEC 944, at 950 (1948) and Bankers Securities Corporation, 15 SEC 695 (1944), aff'd, 146 F.2d 88 (3d Cir.
 1944)).
-While the statutory basis for this position is not stated in the 3a-1 Proposing Release, it is possible that it is based on the view that such a company would seem to be directly and primarily engaged in the business of investing, reinvesting or trading in securities within the meaning of Se ction 3(a)(1)(A) of the 1940 Act.
+While the statutory basis for this position is not stated in the 3a-1 Proposing Release, it is possible that it is based on the view that such a company would seem to be directly and primarily engaged in the business of investing, reinvesting or trading in securities within the meaning of Section 3(a)(1)(A) of the 1940 Act.
 As such, the prohibition on acting as a special situations investment company was not intended to preclude a diversified holding company from relying on the rule, as the SEC clearly distinguished the holding company business from that of the special situations investment company, noting that, unlike a special situations company, "a holding company generally secures control of other companies primarily for the purpose of engaging in the other companies' line of business."
 Rule 3a-1 Proposing Release at 8.
 See also United Stores Corp., Rel.
 No. IC-314, (Feb.
-13, 1942) (finding an issuer that exchanged its holdings in cigar stores for controlling interest in variety stores not to b e a special situations investment company as it did so with the intention to engage in the variety store business, rather than to quickly re-sell its interests in the variety stores to profit off appreciation in their value).
+13, 1942) (finding an issuer that exchanged its holdings in cigar stores for controlling interest in variety stores not to be a special situations investment company as it did so with the intention to engage in the variety store business, rather than to quickly re-sell its interests in the variety stores to profit off appreciation in their value); Entrepreneurial Assistance Group (pub. avail.
+Dec.
+5, 1974) ("EAG") (finding that the issuer entered into management, employment or agency contracts with its subsidiaries for at least two years to be an indication that the issuer was looking to engage in the business of its subsidiaries). - With respect to some SPH Companies, SPH does not currently hold a sufficient amount of voting securities to meet the statutory presumption.
+Nevertheless, SPH exercises a level of actual control over such SPH Company that is (i) consistent with doing business 'through' such company; and (ii) is greater than that exercised by any other stakeholder.
+For example, as noted below, SPH Companies often include as officers or directors related persons of SPH under the terms of SPH's investment or otherwise, even where SPH owns less than 25% of the voting interests in an SPH Company.
+In these cases, SPH submits that its power to exercise a controlling influence over the management and policies of the SPH Company would be sufficient to rebut the non-control presumption set forth in Section 2(a)(9) of the Act.